NativeScript/docs-v7/navigation.md

 ---
-nav-title: "Navigation How-To"
+nav-title: "NativeScript Navigation"
-title: "Navigation How-To"
+title: "NativeScript Navigation"
-description: "General info about Navigation in NativeScript"
+description: "NativeScript Documentation: Navigation"
 ---

 # Navigation
 A NativeScript application is built around the concept of Pages.
 Pages are the different screens of your application.
 Each Page has a **content** property which holds the root visual element of the page UI.
 Navigating between different pages is done with methods of the Frame object.